What is the video art track?

 Like all our events, we don’t see this as a contest.
 We are here to share the creativity of the music video community, not to have editors compete against each other.
 Submitting to the Exposition is how you get your video shown in The Video Art Track and have a chance at appearing in the Gala Awards Show.

-• Credits: A short editor identification or studio bumper of a few seconds prior to the video is acceptable.
-Lengthy credit rolls are strongly discoraged and may be skipped by our VJs if present.
+- Credits: A short editor identification or studio bumper of a few seconds prior to the video is acceptable.
+Lengthy credit rolls are strongly discouraged and may be skipped by our VJs if present.

-• Disqualification: Entries expressing bigotry, hatred, or involving harassment of any kind are a violation of general convention policy and are not permitted.
+Disqualification: Entries expressing bigotry, hatred, or involving harassment of any kind are a violation of general convention policy and are not permitted.
 Entries in excessively poor taste, while not explicitly disqualified, are unlikely to be screened and we may not be able to honor requests for such videos.
+No watermarks or logos are permitted on the visual sources.
+This contest does not permit the use of AI-generated visual and/or audio sources that rely on other artists’ sources for generation.

 The Accolades

-We’ll start with 10 fixed categories this year: Action, Drama, Comedy, Fun/Upbeat, Trailer/Parody, Live-Action, Sentimental, Character Profile, Horror/Suspense, and Wildcard.
-Early steps in the process after submissions close will include the ability to suggest/vote on additional categories (example additions: Artistic Endeavor, Romance, Draction, GMV, etc.).
+Early steps in the process after submissions close will include the ability to suggest/vote on additional categories (example additions: Artistic Endeavor, Romance, Live-Action, GMV, etc.).
 The plan is to allow up to 5 additional categories.
 Judging for Accolades is done blind by other editors, and entries must be new videos that have not premiered elsewhere.
 Accolades participants are limited to two entries.

 The Accolades is our peer-review event.
 Each participating editor will have the chance to review and vote for submissions in a number of categories.

-Each year we expect the following categories.
+Due to submissions from previous years, we expect enough submissions for the 9 fixed categories.
 Editors may suggest a category for their video and may provide brief notes regarding their composition for reference during judging.
 Additional special categories may be suggested by the participants.
 Categories without any appropriate entries will not be awarded.

 This contest is completely driven by the editors that enter and as such should represent the pinnacle of one’s own capabilities.

-• Participation: Anyone may enter regardless or age or experience level.
+- Participation: Anyone may enter regardless of age or experience level.
 Editors are encouraged to attend Anime Weekend Atlanta in person.

-• Deadline: All entries in The VAT Peer Review must be received by 11:59 PM Sunday, September 3, 2023, Eastern Time.
-This is an “in our hands” deadline.
+- Deadline: All entries in The VAT Accolades must be received by the published deadline Oct 26th 2025 at 11:59 PM EST. This is an “in our hands” deadline.
 Your video should be completely uploaded by the deadline.

 The Masters

-• Quantity: Each editor may submit a single entry.
+- Quantity: Each editor may only submit ONE entry to Masters.

-• Content: Editors are strongly encouraged to limit violence, profanity, and adult situations to the standards of an “R” motion picture rating or “Red-Band” trailer.
-There are limits to what can be exhibited during the Gala Awards Show, and this is taken into consideration during judging.
+- Content: With the exception of entries that self-designate the “Adult or Hentai” category, editors are strongly encouraged to limit violence, profanity, and adult situations to the standards of an “R” motion picture rating or “Red-Band” trailer.
+There are limits to what can be exhibited during the Gala Awards Show.
 We don’t like not being able to show the audience the winning video at the ceremony.